Songonge/SQL-Projects/Spotify_Streams.md

   * unique tracks: 11095
   * average plays: 10.02

-From these results, we can conclude that more tracks are listened when shuffle mode is enabled.
+From these results, we can conclude that more tracks are listened to when shuffle mode is enabled.

 The second question to address here is:

 #### 2. What percentage of tracks played in shuffle mode are interrupted (reason_end)?
-Here we are interested in seeing the amount of tracks interrupted when shuffle mode was enabled.
-For that to be done, we first inspect the reason_end column which contains information about the track ended.
-First, we write a query to return all distinct entries from the reason_end column as follows.
+Here, we are interested in seeing the number of tracks interrupted when shuffle mode was enabled.
+For that to be done, we first inspect the _reason_end_ column, which contains information about the track ended.
+First, we write a query to return all distinct entries from the _reason_end_ column as follows.
 ```
 SELECT
 	DISTINCT reason_end